 No shoes.
 Dirty pants.
 No shirts.
-Faces crusted with food and sleep.
+Faces crusted with food and sleep and the dirt from the yard.
 Lint in their hair.

-A rat, the size of a squirrel, walks nonchalantly across the floor near the baseboard.
-It disappears into a large hole in the sheetrock.
+A rat, the size of a small squirrel walks nonchalantly across the floor near the baseboard.
+It disappears into a large jagged hole in the sheetrock.

 A microwave on the nightstand.
-Overflowing ashtray.
+Another overflowing ashtray.
 Drinking glass half full of room-temperature tea.
 Aluminum foil.
 Plastic wrap.
 A glass cookie sheet covered in wax paper.
 A plastic bag.
 White powder.
 Baking soda.
 Crack cocaine.

 Kind of takes the edge off the adrenaline rush, huh?